"A wonderful working environment; a great chance to interact with other college students who I never would have met otherwise!"

 The Editorial Assistant Intern would work closely with TOL's Managing Editor and the editorial team, gaining valuable experience in an fast-growing multimedia company.

 Class Acts is a nonprofit organization offering cultural programs in English for children; the majority of kids in the programs are bilingual (Czech-English).
-We have literacy classes, storytelling, reading clubs, music and art classes for toddlers, drama class, a drama summer camp, puppet shows, etc.
+We have a children's theatre group, storytelling, reading clubs, drama class, a drama summer camp, puppet shows, etc.

 The Forum 2000 Foundation was established in 1996 by the Czech President Vaclav Havel, Nobel Peace Prize laureate Ellie Wiesel, and Japanese philanthropist Yohei Sasakawa.
 Their aim was to gather leading world figures – Nobel laureates, politician who have helped to achieve peaceful resolutions to conflict and wars, leading academics, ecologists, religious leaders, as well as writers and thinkers – to assess and deal with the threats and challenges facing humanity on the threshold of the new millennium.